Whoaa512/starred/README.md

 ## Objective-C++

 - [johnboiles/obs-mac-virtualcam](https://github.com/johnboiles/obs-mac-virtualcam) - ARCHIVED!
 This plugin is officially a part of OBS as of version 26.1.
 See note below for info on upgrading. 🎉🎉🎉Creates a virtual webcam device from the output of OBS.
-Especially useful for streaming smooth, composited video into Zoom, Hangouts, Jitsi etc. Like CatxFish/obs-virtualcam but for macOS.
+Especially useful for streaming s
 - [TextureGroup/Texture](https://github.com/TextureGroup/Texture) - Smooth asynchronous user interfaces for iOS apps.

 ## Others

 - [onceupon/Bash-Oneliner](https://github.com/onceupon/Bash-Oneliner) - A collection of handy Bash One-Liners and terminal tricks for data processing and Linux system maintenance.
 - [llvm/llvm-project](https://github.com/llvm/llvm-project) - The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.
 Note: the repository does not accept github pull requests at this moment.
-Please submit your patches at http://reviews.llvm.org.
+Please submit your patches at ht
 - [ARKInvest/SolarBatteryBitcoin](https://github.com/ARKInvest/SolarBatteryBitcoin) -
 - [warpdotdev/Warp](https://github.com/warpdotdev/Warp) - Warp is a blazingly-fast modern Rust based GPU-accelerated terminal built to make you and your team more productive.
 - [subeeshvasu/Awesome-Deblurring](https://github.com/subeeshvasu/Awesome-Deblurring) - A curated list of resources for Image and Video Deblurring
 - [naimo84/awesome-nodered](https://github.com/naimo84/awesome-nodered) - A collection of interesting nodes and resources for Node-RED
 - [ligurio/awesome-ci](https://github.com/ligurio/awesome-ci) - List of Continuous Integration services
 - [JumpCrypto/crypto-reading-list](https://github.com/JumpCrypto/crypto-reading-list) -
+- [kevinthew/linuxgems](https://github.com/kevinthew/linuxgems) - A succinct cheat sheet for newbie linux coders and system administrators, documenting some of the more obscure and useful gems of linux lore.
+Intended to be viewed in emacs org-mode, or VimOrganizer,
 - [TekWizely/bingo](https://github.com/TekWizely/bingo) - The missing package manager for golang binaries (its homebrew for "go install")
 - [digitalblossom/alternative-frontends](https://github.com/digitalblossom/alternative-frontends) - Alternative privacy-respecting frontends for popular services 🔐🌐
 - [dloss/binary-parsing](https://github.com/dloss/binary-parsing) - A list of generic tools for parsing binary data structures, such as file formats, network protocols or bitstreams